-Intermittent claudication is a term used to describe muscle pain (ache, cramp, burning, numbness or sense of fatigue), in the legs that occurs during exercise and is usually relieved by a short period of rest.
-It is most commonly felt in the calf muscles, but can occur in your feet, thighs, hips, or buttocks.
-Other signs that blood flow may be seriously compromised are when there is a bluish or black discoloration with your toes or feet or having sores on your toes, feet, heels, or other locations on your legs that are slow to heal or do not heal at all.
+Intermittent claudication is a term used to describe muscle pain (ache, cramp, burning, numbness, or sense of fatigue), in the legs that occurs during exercise and is usually relieved by a short period of rest.
+It is most commonly felt in the calf muscles but can occur in your feet, thighs, hips, or buttocks.
+Other signs that blood flow may be seriously compromised are your toes or feet having a bluish or black discoloration or having sores on your toes, feet, heels, or other locations on your legs that are slow to heal or do not heal at all.

-PAD is caused by plaque build up in the arteries of the legs.
-This is a similar process that occurs in the arteries of the heart with a heart attack and coronary artery disease.
-There are other problems that can cause similar symptoms and include peripheral neuropathy, spinal stenosis, clots in the deep veins, and other musculoskeletal conditions.
+PAD is caused by plaque build-up in the arteries of the legs.
+This process is similar to what occurs in the arteries of the heart with a heart attack and coronary artery disease.
+Other problems can cause similar symptoms and include peripheral neuropathy, spinal stenosis, clots in the deep veins, and other musculoskeletal conditions.